t9md/atom-vocabuilder/README.md

 Vocabuilder searches `abdominal` in following apps.

 - open Dictionary.app open and search.
-- Launch Google Chrome and each word by "Google Image": require [WebDriver for Chrome](http://chromedriver.chromium.org/downloads).
+- Launch Google Chrome and each word by "Google Image": Require manual install [WebDriver for Chrome](http://chromedriver.chromium.org/downloads).
 - Let mac speak word by `say` command.

 Each action can be disabled one by one on setting-view.